farrantch/chasefarrant.com/site/blog/common-architecture-patterns-that-slow-development/index.md

 > _"Yeah, in fact, we often follow the same pattern." - Buddy_

 Hmmmm.
 At this point I felt like I was taking crazy pills.
-Why would you re-invent the wheel and modularize a generic resource that has already been tested?
+Why would you re-invent the wheel and modularize a generic resource that has already been tested by someone else?
 Here is my opinion on why this is usually a bad idea:

 A Terraform module is an abstraction.
 Abstractions are meant to take something complex and simplify it.
 Individual resources are rarely complex.
 Sure, they might be part of a more complex solution, but that doesn't make the resource itself complex.
 An S3 bucket can be configured an infite number of ways.
 If you modularize it, over time you will end up having as many parameters as the original resource itself.